ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_1/Hashing/TheoryOfString.md

 ### **Medium Problems**
 6. **Subarray Sum Equals K**
    - *Problem*: Find the number of subarrays whose sum equals a given `k`.
-   - *Concept*: Use a HashMap to store cumulative sums and their frequencies.
+   - *Concept*: Use a HashMap to store cumulative sums and their frequencies
    - [LeetCode](https://leetcode.com/problems/subarray-sum-equals-k/)

 7. **Longest Substring Without Repeating Characters**
    - *Problem*: Find the length of the longest substring with unique characters.
+   - *Concept*:
-   - *Concept*: Use a sliding window and HashMap to track indices of characters.
+     - Use a sliding window and HashMap to track indices of characters.
+     - use sliding window
    - [LeetCode](https://leetcode.com/problems/longest-substring-without-repeating-characters/)

 8. **Top K Frequent Elements**